shabyWoks/SPOJ/README.md

-# SPOJ-- Solutions in JAVA
+# SPOJ-- Solutions in JAVA or CPP